At Konscious Keto, we know a visibly marbled rib eye steak is a high-quality fat option to eat on a ketogenic diet.

 Unless you're looking to gain muscle mass and size, there's no real pressure to hit fat macros every day.

-Again, remember as we mentioned above: ketosis is contingent upon the drastic reduction or elimination of carbohydrates and sugars, and not necessarily the increase of fats in our meal plan.
+Again, remember: ketosis is contingent upon the drastic reduction or elimination of carbohydrates and sugars, and not necessarily the increase of fats in our meal plan.

 Consuming increased fat is more about satiation and energy than metabolic ketosis, so eat to the point of feeling satisfied if the goal is weight loss, and adjust your fat macros if you're looking to bulk in size—pretty straight forward.